Castiarina allensundholmi

 Castiarina allensundholmi is a species of beetle in the family Buprestidae, otherwise known as jewel beetles.
-The species was discovered in October 2003 and was described by Dr Shelley Barker, OAM (Medal of the Order of Australia), in 2005.
+The species was discovered in October 2003, and was described by Dr Shelley Barker, OAM (Medal of the Order of Australia), in 2005.
 The three specimens in the type series measure from 7 mm to 8.2 mm.
-The species belongs in the Castiarina balteata species group which currently comprises three similarly-sized described species: Castiarina balteata (Saunders, 1869), Castiarina williamsi (Barker, 1988), and Castiarina allensundholmi Barker, 2005.
+The species belongs in the Castiarina balteata species group which currently comprises three similarly-sized described species: Castiarina balteata (Saunders, 1869), Castiarina williamsi (Barker, 1988), and Castiarina allensundholmi (Barker, 2005).

 Etymology

-Named for Allen Michael Sundholm OAM, entomological enthusiast and co-discover of this species.
-Allen was awarded the Medal of the Order of Australia (OAM) in 2016 for his major significant role in the early 1980s for saving from clearing 3 million hectares of mallee, mallee-heath and woodlands in what is now known as the incredibly ecologically rich and diverse Great Western Woodlands in the state of Western Australia, Australia.
+Castiarina allensundholmi was named for entomological enthusiast and co-discover of this species, Allen Michael Sundholm, OAM.
+Sundholm was awarded the Medal of the Order of Australia (OAM) in 2016 for his major significant role in the early 1980s for saving from clearing 3 million hectares of mallee, mallee-heath and woodlands in what is now known as the incredibly ecologically rich and diverse Great Western Woodlands in Western Australia.